-Summary 3
+Summary 2

-Background 7
+Background 6

 Which higher education providers are subject to monitoring by the OfS?
-8
+7

-Collaborative partnerships 8
+Collaborative partnerships 7

-Section 1: Monitoring: a risk-based approach 10
+Section 1: Monitoring: a risk-based approach 9

 Monitoring approach to date

-Principles of a risk-based monitoring approach
+Principles of a risk-based monitoring approach 10

 2018-19 as a transition year

 Section 2: What will RHEBs need to do to comply?
-13
+12

 Core monitoring mechanisms

-Accountability and data returns
+Accountability and data returns 12

-Programme of Prevent review meetings
+Programme of Prevent review meetings 14

-Reporting of potential serious events and material changes
+Reporting of potential serious events and material changes 17

 Monitoring of new entrant and established providers

-Section 3: Assessment of risk and compliance 22
+Section 3: Assessment of risk and compliance 21

 OfS expectations

 Reaching judgements

 Assessment of risk

 Non-compliance

 Engagement

 Information sharing

 Reporting

-Section 4: Driving continuous improvement
+Section 4: Driving continuous improvement 27

-Evaluating our role 28
+Evaluating our role

-Annex A: Providers entering the regulated higher education sector 29
+Annex A: Providers entering the regulated higher education sector 28

-New providers 29

-Exceptions 29

-Entry to Prevent monitoring under the OfS and establishing a compliance baseline 30

-Annex B: Leaving the regulated higher education sector and Prevent monitoring 32
+Annex B: Leaving the regulated higher education sector and Prevent monitoring 31

-List of abbreviations 34
+List of abbreviations 33